ashutosh720/fs-09_springboot/Sample readme.md

 ## Introduction

-Provide an introduction to your project.
+Provide an introduction to the project.
 Explain its purpose and any relevant background information.

 ## Technologies Used

-List the technologies and frameworks used in your project.
+List the technologies and frameworks used in the project.

 - Technology 1
 - Technology 2